Sara Underwood Busts Out Of Nude Crop Top & Daisy Dukes While Making Coffee In The Desert

 Shorts & top – @fashionnova.
 I hoped this little town we were passing through would have coffee but ????????.
 Oh well, time to put the tailgate down and do it myself, because coffee is life and I can’t go another mile without it!
 (Yes that’s a screwdriver I’m using, chill, it’s clean…ish ????) . #novababe

 As Underwood pointed out in the caption, her whole outfit is from Fashion Nova, a brand she often promotes on her Instagram feed.
 Underwood explained that she was hoping the tiny town they were driving through would have coffee to cure her fix.
 When she realized the town wasn’t going to provide what she was looking for, she had to take matters into her own hands.
-In the snap, the model can be seen covering her eyes as she looks at a point in the distance.
+In the snap, the model can be seen covering her eyes as she looks off into the distance.

-As of the time of this writing, the post — which Underwood shared with her 9.2 million Instagram followers — had garnered more than 13,500 likes in just 15 minutes of being posted.
-The same short minutes also brought in upwards of 75 comments to the photo, indicating that the interactions should soar in the coming hours.
+The post — which Underwood shared with her 9.2 million Instagram followers — had garnered more than 13,500 likes in just 15 minutes of being posted.
+In that same short timespan, her upload also brought in upwards of 75 comments, indicating that the interactions should soar in the coming hours.

 Users of the social media app who are fans of the 2007 Playboy Playmate of the Year took to the comments section to praise her insane beauty and to engage with the photo.